Air Plant Care: How To Care For Air Plants, Aeriums and Tillandsia Mounts

 - Keep in mind that keeping your air plant in glass will create a micro-climate: Glass vessels will be more humid and hotter than the surrounding area.

 - Take care not to put glass vessels too close to a window.
 Glass intensifies the rays of the sun.
-You don’t want to fry your plant!
+Too much direct light will burn your air plant!

 If you cannot remove your air plant from its glass container: